TaylorTurnerIT/nixserver/README.md

   * **VPS Gateway:** **Ubuntu** bootstrapped with **Nix + Home Manager** (Declarative user-space).

 ## 🏗 Architecture
+> “This containers revolution is changing the basic act of software consumption.
+It’s redefining this much more lightweight, portable unit, or atom, that is much easier to manage… It’s a gateway to dynamic management and dynamic systems.” – Craig McLuckie, Google.

 The network utilizes a **Zero Trust** model.
 No ports are open on the Homelab's public IP.
 All ingress traffic is routed through the VPS Gateway via a Tailscale mesh, using Caddy for Layer 4 proxying.